 SoFi mortgages are legit.
 Like any lender there is fine print.
 SoFi mortgages have low rates, or more specifically “competitive rates.”
 What that means is up to the company and depends upon you and your credit score.
 The big print says SoFi member save $500 on your mortgage or refinance processing fees.
 The fine print says you MAY qualify for a discount on mortgage fees.

-As far as mortgages are concerned, SoFi only originates mortgage loans in 42 states an the District of Columbia (Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., Wisconsin, and Wyoming).
+As far as mortgages are concerned, SoFi only originates mortgage loans in 42 states and the District of Columbia (Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., Wisconsin, and Wyoming).

 Better Mortgage Deals?
 Pros and Cons of SoFi Home Loans

 Where SoFi looks really interesting is the mortgages they offer.
 For starters, they advertise the ability to get a mortgage with 5 or 10 percent down.
 That could be huge for a lot of people, who don’t have a full 20% down payment.
-However, it is only for those who are, “well-qualified applicants.”
+However, it is only for those who are “well-qualified applicants.”
 In other words, if you have good credit, a solid employment history, and aren’t going over your debt-to-income ratios, you might be in business.

-They also say that there are no application fees or origination fees which is also a good deal.
+They also say that there are no application fees or origination fees, which is also a good deal.
 Don’t confuse this with closing costs though, which they do have, and which the company only has limited control over.

 SoFi Mortgage Refinancing

-SoFi can also refinance your existing mortgage whether you just want to get a lower rate, or move to a mortgage with a different term.
+SoFi can also refinance your existing mortgage whether you just want to get a lower rate or move to a mortgage with a different term.
 You can refinance with up to 90% LTV (the equivalent of a 10% down payment).
 You can get a cash-out refi up to 80% LTV.
-Again you may get a discount on your closing costs/fees as a SoFi member.
+Again, you may get a discount on your closing costs/fees as a SoFi member.

 SoFi is more than a lender, it’s also an advisory firm, known legally as “SoFi Finance, LLC, an SEC Registered Investment Advisor,” and also a brokerage called, “SoFi Securities LLC, and affiliated broker-dealer registered with the Securities and Exchange Commission.”
 (SoFi, does take brokerage deposits, but not banking deposits.)